— MIPS BPS functionality

-The MIPS helmet reduces energy as good as a helmet without MIPS in a pure linear impact.
-But when it comes to an angled impact the MIPS helmet reduces the severe rotational energy otherwise transmitted to your brain.
+The MIPS BPS helmet reduces energy as good as a helmet without MIPS BPS in a pure linear impact.
+But when it comes to an angled impact the MIPS BPS helmet reduces the severe rotational energy otherwise transmitted to your brain.

 The reduction of the rotational energy is done partly by redirecting the energy from rotation to translation energy.
 You can think of if you fall to ice.
 The helmet and head will just continue in the direction you were supposed to go.
 But if you land on asphalt there will be a stop and spin of the helmet.